 The Urgency of Need.

 Today’s young people aren’t like these leaders were at that age.
 Hell, they’re not even like I was at that age.
 They can smell bullshit a mile away and they’re better-educated and savvier than any generation of young people I’ve ever seen in my life.
 They know that where there is smoke there is fire, and they know that hypocrites aren’t trustworthy sources of spiritual edification.
-They distrust authority because authority’s given them no reason to trust.
-They distrust Christianity because Christianity’s given them no reason to trust it either.

 All the fun programs, rammed indoctrination, and apologetics arguments in the world won’t work if we’ve seen behind the curtain.
 And that’s the one thing that all these Christian talkers can’t address, because they just aren’t capable rationally and emotionally to see behind that curtain with us.
 Instead of doing what they actually need to do to engage with us, they’re wasting time trying to figure out how to make the curtain prettier.